swiftlang/swift-evolution/proposals/0000-clarify-execution-non-actor-async.md

 ## Source compatibility

 The change to the execution semantics will not break source compatibility.
-It is possible that it will break behavior in code that has already adopted concurrency by introducing a data race.
+However, it's possible that recompiling code under this proposal will introduce a data race if that code was previously relying on an actor-isolated value passed as an argument to a non-actor-isolation function only being accessed on the actor's executor.
+There should at least be a warning in this case.

 The change to the sendability rule may break source compatibility for code that has already adopted concurrency.